 What is worship like, briefly?
 Worship is in two main parts.
 The first part is mainly readings from the Bible, a sermon, and prayers.
 There are announcements and a brief time of greeting one another in Peace.
 Then, what comes next goes by many names like the Lord’s Supper or Holy Communion where we may receive bread and wine that has been blessed—a sacred meal.
 The worship ministers and choir normally enter and leave in a procession with music.

 May I receive communion?
-All are welcome to come forward when communion is distributed.
-If you were ever baptized, in any denomination, at any age, you are welcome to receive the sacrament.
-You may receive either bread and/or wine.
-Anyone may come forward for a simple, quiet blessing by the priest.
-Simply indicate your desire by crossing your arms across your chest.
+If you were ever baptized, in any denomination, at any age, you are welcome to receive communion.
+We offer both bread and wine; you may take one or both.
+If you do not wish to receive communion for any reason, you may come up to receive a blessing by the priest.
+Simply indicate your desire for a blessing by crossing your arms across your chest.